Dave-team/Knowledge-base/Self awareness.md

 ### Be aware of feelings and emotions and communicate them
 I find it hard to understand my own feelings and find that I'm am often slightly out of touch with my feelings.
 Even when I do feel them, I often don't share them and just keep being closed.
 Any relationship is based on us understanding ourselves and sharing our feelings openly and honestly.

+### Judging
+- When I see people, I judge: e.g. fat/skinny
+- When someone does something I don't really agree with, I judge: this is good/this is bad.
+And often I then portray that to myself and put a value judgement on it.
+- Why do I judge others?
+I judge because I think black and white.
+I have a fixed path in my mind of what everyone should be like so when someone is different, I consider that bad.
+- I judge everything.
+This is good, this is bad.
+I shouldn’t think this, I should think this.
+I shouldn’t watch a series at night but an educational youtube video.

+### Relationship findings
+- I fear being rejected - particularly feeling as if I'm not good enough which hits my self esteem.
+If I am confident enough, I don't care when one person rejects me - there are many others who are happy to be with me.
+And even if not, I am happy with my independent life.
+The goal here is to be outcome independent
+- I fear losing those I love.
+People die, people change.
+Losing those we love is a major part of life that everyone needs to deal with.
+- I tend to see the positives only.
+When I'm comfortable and relatively happy it's hard for me to see negatives.
+Instead, have regular critical check-ins with yourself and ask yourself how it's going and where it's going.
+And don't fall in the trap of loving someone just because they love you and that feels good.
+Value yourself more than that.
+- I am a people pleaser and probably wouldn't quickly reject/break up with someone purely out of fear.
+Instead, realise this is your one life - know what you want out of it.
+If something doesn't sit right, become aware of it.
+Then communicate it.
+Then fix it.
+If it can't be fixed, you need to be strong for the both of you to break things of now rather than waiting any longer.
+You both deserve better.
+- I am anxious about the future - will I be able to get a new SO when I have been single for so long?
+Instead, approach life with curiosity - who knows what will happen?
+Just be happy - then you won't need anyone else.
+- I tend to become dependant and complacent during a relationship.
+Instead, keep living my own life, chase my goals and keep my social cirlce and hobbies.
+And beyond that, invest in the relationship if it's worthwhile: initiate things, show that you care, communicate honestly, etc.
+- I fear being lonely.
+Don't be lonely - fill your life with purpose, family, friends, hobbies
+- I fear making the wrong decisions - we often make only a few major decisions in our lives and I fear regretting the decision.
+Decisions are not forever.
+Give things a chance when it feels right, be in touch with feelings and if it turns out to have been the wrong decision, be strong enough to end things.
+- I crave a strong sense of belonging and validation.
+I want someone to care about me and I want to know that someone will reply and just be there for me.
+I want to feel loved and this validation made me feel good about myself; if I don't feel loved this hits my self esteem and makes me not feel good about myself.
+Seeking external validation from someone you don't fundamentally control is not good.
+Enjoy it when you have it but be aware that you can't rely on validation that isn't coming from within.
+- At times I felt like my worth was determined by whether I was in a relationship or not.
+Being with someone is what I’d consider a successful life whereas being single is a sign that my life isn’t complete.
+This has been amplified by e.g. how family approaches us.
+Instead, be entirely happy independently first.
+- I have controlling tendencies.
+I wasn't happy when she would prioritize doing other things over spending time with me during the relationship.
+It felt as it we had our weekends and she'd always have to spend it with me because I expected it and I probably wouldn't know what else to do with myself.
+I felt rejected when she would do something else and that hurt my validation and made me fear losing her which made me unattractive.
+- I have an anxious attachment style.
+I tend to put the relationship on a pedestal, see the partner as something greater.
+I have a strong need for affirmation.

+### Privileged
+Extremely lucky being white male and grew up in Netherlands.
+Worst thing that can happen isn’t that bad - could always go back to Netherlands

+### Minimalism
+I know that watches (or any materialistic things for that matter) ultimately won't bring happiness.
+They are a risk to keep for theft or damage, they need to be serviced, the search for watches is time consuming that perhaps could be better spent elsewhere.
+It's a constant race to reach the next thing.
+I'm also keen to keep as little things as possible in my life avoid clutter.

 ### Social
 #### Personality
+- Type A
 - I am introverted
 - It's hard for me to speak up when a conversation jumps from one topic to another - I need time to think before speaking
 - Conversations in social group settings are often not quite the ones I enjoy most - they are about very superficial topics that I don't have much to share on